 |Sleep||Often of poor quality; > 7 hours||Excellent quality; < 5 hours naturally|

-Proper breathing techniques should satisfy certain criteria in order to be useful for health of the breathing retraining student.
-One of the things to consider is that the general approach of any breathing technique should take our automatic or unconscious breathing pattern 24/7 into consideration, and not only suggest doing some breathing exercises.
+Proper respiratory exercises should satisfy certain criteria in order to be useful for the health of the breathing retraining student.
+One of the things to consider is that the general approach of any breath technique should take our 24/7 automatic or unconscious breathing pattern into consideration, and not only suggest doing some breathing exercises.

-In other words, what is the point of doing breathing exercises, if one sleeps with his mouth open and on his back every night?
-He can practice best breathing exercises for several hours every day, but he can still die from advance of cancer, heart disease, diabetes, asthma, bronchitis, or other chronic disease due to the Sleep Heavy Breathing Effect, which is the main triggering factor leading to acute episodes (exacerbations) and deaths in the severely sick.
+In other words, what is the point of doing respiratory exercises, if you sleep with your mouth open and on your back every night?
+One can practice the best breathing exercises for several hours every day, but one can still die from advance of cancer, heart disease, diabetes, asthma, bronchitis, or other chronic diseases due to the Sleep Heavy Breathing Effect, which is the main triggering factor leading to acute episodes (exacerbations) and deaths in the severely sick.

 This Table explains why sick people have low body-oxygen levels.